Hjartar

 Nuclear plants generate steady electricity from controlled fission, running for months at a time before refuelling.
 Nuclear's value is its ability to run continuously.

 The current fleet is mostly legacy, built between the 1970s and 1990s.
-France runs around 45 GW continuously, hour after hour, more than the rest of Europe combined.
+France runs around 42 GW continuously, hour after hour, more than the rest of Europe combined.
 Germany completed its phaseout in April 2023, after gradually closing reactors since Fukushima in 2011.
-At peak the fleet ran ~22 GW — close to 40% of Germany's average demand today.
 Italy and Sweden also closed reactors.
 The engineering expertise that built and operated all of this aged out with the fleet.

-Nuclear is having a renaissance.
+Nuclear is being talked about again.
 Poland, the Netherlands, Czechia, Slovakia, the UK, and France are planning new builds, motivated by energy security.
-But the economics are tough: renewables crash midday and windy-hour prices, and new builds take decades and cost tens of billions of euros.
-Operators lean on government financial support to make the economics work.
-For France and the UK there's an extra motivation: civil nuclear shares supply chains and expertise with their nuclear weapons programmes.
+But the economics are tough: renewables crash midday and windy-hour prices, and new builds take decades.
+Operators lean on government financial support.

 sources